 Another possibility is that the building has not yet had enough ventilation since the caulk removal concluded, on Friday August 27, to get the levels down to what they might reach with the caulk gone.
 For instance, in Room 6, the levels dropped by more than half in just a couple days.
-We think this may be because more ventilation was provided to Room 6 during the second round of testing.
-This is why we did the enhanced "flushing" of the building over the Labor Day weekend by bringing in high-flow fans.
+We think this may be because Room 6 has better ventilation than the other three rooms we tested.
+This is why we did the enhanced "flushing" of the building over the Labor Day weekend bringing in high-flow ventilation units.

 It is also possible that there may be other sources of PCBs yet to be identified.
-If present, these additional sources of PCBs in the building could be contributing to the levels we have identified in the air.
-PCBs were used in many materials and equipment in the past including electrical equipment, glues, paints, and others.
-We have already checked and ruled out common historical sources such as old ballasts in fluorescent light fixtures.
+There could be additional sources of PCBs in the building that are contributing to the levels we have identified in the air.
+PCBs were used in many other materials and equipment in the past including electrical equipment, glues, and paints, and others.
+We have already checked common sources such as the light ballasts for fluorescent lights.
 The search is not completed yet and we are aggressively working to identify any additional sources of PCBs.